 The Pareto Distribution means that only a few can ever end up with the goods, while Price’s Law means that only a few have the ability to endure what it takes to achieve exceptional success – and the two go hand-in-hand.

 I agree with Jordan Peterson’s belief that this occurs because of the immense improbability of each person having everything aligning for them on their path to success in any given complex or competitive endeavor.

 The odds of you simultaneously being healthy, in the right environment, with the right intellectual ability and the right emotional disposition, the right mentors and training, and a natural unforced passion and curiosity to excel at any given task are actually incredibly slight.

 In trading this comes down to those who love trading, who are disciplined and patient and have the necessary cognitive skills to win consistently.
-It’s no accident that many traders fail while there are a remaining few who become wildly successful despite the odds.
+It’s no accident or conspiracy that many traders fail while there are a remaining few who become wildly successful despite the odds.